 Most cats hate the crate simply because it’s used so seldom and associated with scary stuff.
 How many times have you pulled the kitty carrier out of the closet, only to have the cat disappear?
 Most felines only see the crate to be taken to the veterinarian or groomer.
-Kitty is no dummy—it only takes once for her to learn that the crate means needles or a thermometer placed in a rude location.
+Your pet cat is smart.
+It only takes once for the feline to learn that the crate means needles or a thermometer placed in a rude location.
 In fact, surveys report that “hates the crate” is a top reason cats don’t visit the veterinarian as often as they should.

 Instead, train your kitten to associate the crate/carrier with fun, positive experiences.
 This allows you to quickly confine and safely transport the cat whenever necessary, rather than play hide-and-seek during emergencies to find the frightened feline.
 Happy acceptance of the crate also means less stress, and a happier, emotionally healthier cat.

-- Make the crate part of the furniture—set it on the floor in a corner of the room for Kitty to explore at his leisure.
-If it’s out all the time, the “strange/scary” factor wears off.
+- Make the crate part of the furniture.
+Set it on the floor in a corner of the room for your cat to explore at its leisure.
+If it’s out all the time, the strange and/or scary factor of the crate wears off.

-- Take the door off so he can come and go.
+- Take the door off the crate so your cat can come and go.

-- Toss a soft blanket or towel inside for a bed, especially one that you've rubbed over him so it smells like the cat.
+- Toss a soft blanket or towel inside for a bed, especially one that you've rubbed over your cat's body so it smells like the cat.